Burning The Toast

-Option 1, We pop out a piece of toast on each setting 1-10 from Toaster 2, then line them up as a chart.
-When we need to match a 'toast colour' from your Toaster 1 we visually match against our toast chart and turn the dial on T2 to the setting that is the best match.
+Option 1, We dial up and pop out a piece of toast on each setting 1-10 on T2, then line them up as a chart.
+When we need to match a 'toast colour' from T1 on T2, we visually compare a T1 toast colour to our toast chart and turn the dial on T2 to the setting that is the best match.

-Option 2, We toast pieces on each setting 1-10 on our Toaster 2, but we this time measure them with a special device and save the readings into a software program (which now controls the toaster).
+Option 2, We toast bread on each setting 1-10 on T2, but this time we measure them with a special toast colour reading device and save the values into a software program (which now controls the toaster).
 The software analyses the values and adjusts the electricity flow so T2 can now toast in nice even toast colour steps from 1-10.
-After that we continue to toast and measure hundreds of pieces of bread so we get the in-between shades.
-Because the same thing was done on your Toaster 1, our software now knows every shade for both toasters.
-Our software compares every toast colour request to it's measured toast colour library and gives the T2 setting to use for a best match, it even changes the number setting for us.
+We continue to let the software toast and measure hundreds of pieces of bread so we get even more shades of brown.
+The same thing is also done on T1, so the software now knows every shade for both toasters.
+The software compares every T1 toast colour requested to it's measured toast colour library and gives the T2 setting to use for a best match, it even changes T2's setting itself.

-Which option?
 Option 1 sounds like an easy option.
-But what happens if our Toaster 2 changes over time, the toast chart is still on the wall with the original colours, but the toast now popping up isn't the same original colour.
+But what happens if the heating elements get tired and T2 changes over time, the toast chart is still on the wall with the original colours, but the toast now popping up isn't the same original colour.
 Did it get spotted by the toast operator?
 Probably not.
 It is cross your fingers and hope for the best.
 No, it's not a good option.

 Using option 2, we have everything contained in a software program, even better, we can regularly re-toast levels 1-10 so the software re-calibrates the electricity supply so the hundreds of readings we took are still accurate.
 We still know the software will correctly match the toast shades, even if the toaster elements have gotten tired.

 This is colour management.
 It is a precise method of measurement, or without it, a manual hit and miss situation.
 We do take colour management seriously… and you benefit from it, every print.